andrew-wilkes/password-manager/README.md

 ## ToDos

 * Debug how to unzip the KeePass Gzipped database given the master key
-* Extract passwords from KeePass database given the algorithm
+* Extract passwords from example KeePass database given the algorithm
 * Consider minimizing the memory footprint of clear passwords on a device
-* Create a UI
-* Test theory that KeePass DB includes password salt with database file
-* PEN test this solution
 * Create password suggestion tool
-* Complete the logic code for this App
 * Write article comparing this to alternative solutions